matangover/mypy-vscode/README.md

 * Cannot yet analyze unsaved files.
 * Mypy bails on first syntax error encountered.
 * When you make configuration changes you must reload the VS Code window.
 * Multi-root workspaces not supported for now.
+Only the first workspace folder is checked.
 * Documentation is not displayed in hovers.
 This will probably not be fixed because mypy does not collect this information.
 * Hovers and go to definition work only on typechecked code.
 By default we set `check_untyped_defs` to True, so all code should be analyzed.
 * Mypy does not recurse into folders without an `__init__.py`, but you may specify sources manually.